fl3pp/PicoMailForms/README.md

 # PicoMailFormsPlugin
-PicoMailForms is a plugin for [Pico](http://picocms.org/) which allows you to define a form and automatically send a mail to a configured smtp server after submitting.
+PicoMailForms is a plugin for [Pico](http://picocms.org/) which allows you to define a form and send a mails to a configured smtp server on submitting.

 Forms can be written entirely in Markdown using custom markdown extensions.
 The mail is then being sent using [PHPMailer](https://github.com/PHPMailer/PHPMailer).

 PicoMailForms has been developed keeping CleanCode in mind.
 Unfortunately I'm not very familiar with PHP and the UnitTest coverage is therefore very low.
 The IntegrationTest coverage reaches 93%.
 Pull requests are welcome!

 ### Use cases